gitlzzz/ATLAS/README.md

 ## Usage

-The goal of this library is to provide workflows, functions and utilities for streamlining the training of neural networks potentials (NNPs) by means of Active Learning (AL) Loops.
+The goal of this library is to provide workflows, functions and utilities for streamlining the training of neural networks potentials (MLIPs) by means of Active Learning (AL) Loops.

 During the library installation, several entry points will be added so that the user can easily run the different utilities:

 - `mdb_init_setup`: Run initial configuration steps after installing MatDBForge.
 - `mdb_run_dft_database`: Run DFT calculations for a MatDBForge structure database.
 - `mdb_gen_configuration_file`: Generate a `.toml` template configuration file to be used in any of the different operation modes of the code.
-- `mdb_gen_init_db`: Generate a database containing structures for NNP training.
+- `mdb_gen_init_db`: Generate a database containing structures for MLIP training.
 - `mdb_active_learning`: Launch an AL loop using a configuration file and a labelled initial database.
 - `mdb_monitor_al_loop:` Launch a flask dashboard locally to monitor a running active learning loop.
 Open <http://127.0.0.1:8000> (or port specified in the launch arguments) in a browser to visualize the dashboard.